HazeDT/SWKAN/README.md

 ![SWKAN-based-fault diagnosis](https://github.com/HazeDT/SWKAN/blob/main/SWKAN/SWKAN.jpg)

 # Note
 In SWKAN, a spectral enhancement module (SEM) is designed to suppress noise and highlight informative spectral components of measured signals, and then the wavelet Kolmogorov-Arnold module (WKAM) with learnable scale parameter and translation parameter is proposed to achieve ante-hoc explainable feature extraction.
+Its extend version in graph neural network can be found in [A Kolmogorov–Arnold-Informed Interpretable Graph Wavelet Activation Network for Machine Fault Diagnosis](https://ieeexplore.ieee.org/document/11333912)

 # Citation